dogeared/mp3-transcription-app/README-Docker.md

 1. **Container won't start**: Check logs with `docker logs mp3-transcriber-app`
    - Most common cause: Missing required environment variables
 2. **Port already in use**: Change the host port in docker-compose.yml or Docker run command
-3. **OAuth2 authentication fails**: Verify your Okta configuration and credentials
+3. **OAuth2 authentication fails**: Verify your Auth0 configuration and credentials
 4. **API calls fail**: Verify your AssemblyAI API key
 5. **Missing environment variables**: Ensure all required variables are set in your .env file